gradle/gradle/design-docs/features/faster-builds/faster-build-configuration/README.md

 ### Implementation plan

 - Review and update performance tests to measure this and lock in improvements.
-- Profile test builds and use results to select improvements to implement
+- Profile test builds and use results to select improvements to implement.
+- Profile daemon client

 ### Potential improvements